 From the standard model to water potability

-Forty people, including researchers, Millennium representatives, host university authorities, engineers, students and Saphir staff participated in the event on Friday 27 May.
+Forty people, including researchers, Millennium representatives, host university authorities, engineers, students and Saphir staff participated in the event on Friday, May 27.

-Forty people, including researchers, Millennium representatives, host university authorities, engineers, students and Saphir staff participated in the event on Friday 27 May.
+Forty people, including researchers, Millennium representatives, host university authorities, engineers, students and Saphir staff participated in the event on Friday, May 27.

 An example of the latter is what the team of Universidad de Tarapacá academic and Saphir adjunct researcher Sebastián Olivares is doing.
 In addition to working on machine learning for particle physics, it is developing an algorithm capable of identifying bacteria and other dangerous microorganisms in water.
-This will make it possible to determine the potability of water in a few hours instead of days or weeks, which is how long current techniques take.
+This will make it possible to determine the potability of water in a few hours instead of days or weeks, which is what current techniques take.

 Analysis and visit to laboratories

-The visit of the Milenio delegation continued with a collective SWOT analysis exercise. collective SWOT analysis exercise (an analysis of the Saphir Millennium Institute's strengths, weaknesses, opportunities and threats) which generated discussions on science funding and diversity in the scientific community.
+The visit of the Milenio delegation continued with a collective SWOT analysis exercise. collective SWOT analysis exercise (an analysis of the Saphir Millennium Institute's strengths, weaknesses, opportunities and threats) that generated discussions on science funding and diversity in the scientific community.

 The activities concluded with a visit to the Saphir laboratories located on the UNAB Casona de Las Condes campus.

-The Millennium Science Initiative delegation, led by its Executive Director Nicole Ehrenfeld, visited Saphir's laboratories, where the team of technicians and engineers develop state-of-the-art electronics for various particle physics experiments.
+The Millennium Science Initiative delegation, led by its Executive Director, Nicole Ehrenfeld, visited Saphir's laboratories, where the team of technicians and engineers develop state-of-the-art electronics for various particle physics experiments.

-The Millennium Science Initiative delegation, led by its Executive Director Nicole Ehrenfeld, visited Saphir's laboratories, where the team of technicians and engineers develop state-of-the-art electronics for various particle physics experiments.
+The Millennium Science Initiative delegation, led by its Executive Director, Nicole Ehrenfeld, visited Saphir's laboratories, where the team of technicians and engineers develop state-of-the-art electronics for various particle physics experiments.